 This course identifies and evaluates business and personal risk using insurance as a risk management tool.
 Students will study introductory and advanced topics in risk management as well as life, health, property and liability insurance with their related legal and compliance issues.

 This course deals with managing business funds and planning their use to accomplish organizational objectives.
 The primary objective of this course is to introduce the fundamental skills required to manage the financial aspects of a business as well as create and maintain organizational value.
 The main topics include: time value of money; financial statement analysis; valuation concepts; Weighted Average Cost of Capital (WACC); capital budgeting techniques; uncertainty and trade-off between risk and return; and the Security Market Line (SML).
 A basic working knowledge of a financial calculator and/or Microsoft Excel is necessary to successfully complete the course.

 International Finance will introduce students to global financial markets and operations of multinational firms.
 Topics to be discussed will include foreign exchange markets, international financial markets, international banking, international trade tariff and quotas, Euromarkets and investment decisions in the global marketplace.

-All prices are subject to change.
-Please refer to the Academic Catalog (.pdf) for the most up-to-date pricing.
+* All prices are subject to change.
+Partner discount does not apply to this program.
+Please refer to the Academic Catalog for the most up to date pricing.

-Please refer to the Academic Catalog (.pdf) for withdrawal and refund policy information.
+Please refer to the Academic Catalog for withdrawal and refund policy information.

 1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Personal Financial Advisors, on the Internet at https://www.bls.gov/ooh/business-and-financial/personal-financial-advisors.htm (visited November 05, 2017).
 National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.